-You should have a clear understanding of the support which exists - or doesn't exist - for orthopaedic trauma, how the OR handles trauma, and if there is difficulty in getting rooms, especially on Monday after a busy weekend.
-Is there a load of cases waiting for you on Monday morning?
-Is there a trauma room that can be scheduled in the early morning hours to handle what has come in during the night?
-In addition, you might want to ask about supervision of residents in the operating room and who handles orthopaedic emergencies during the night.
+You should have a clear understanding of the support which exists - or doesn't exist - for orthopaedic trauma, how the OR handles trauma.
+In addition, you might want to ask about supervision of residents in the operating room and who handles orthopaedic emergencies during the night?
+Are open fractures put on for the next day routinely?